IBM/db2ctl/README.md

 ## Building the application

-Use the following assuming that you have a MacBook.
+The following assumes that you are using a MacBook.
 You may to tweak this for Linux and Windows.

 1. Clone the repo
 2. `brew install go`